 Use room temperature eggs: You’ll want your eggs to be room temperature so that they don’t harden up your melted coconut oil when you are adding all the wet ingredients.
 Because coconut oil is a saturated fat, it will harden up when it’s cold and it could create lumps in your batter.
 You want it to be distributed and mixed in thoroughly.

-This grain free banana bread will last up to seven days or so in the fridge.
+This banana bread will last up to seven days or so in the fridge.
 It freezes really well though, so it can last multiple months in the freezer.
 I suggest slicing it up before freezing and storing it in serving size containers.

-Tried my gluten free dairy free banana bread recipe?
+Tried my healthy banana bread recipe?

 Please leave me a rating and review below, and post a picture of the dish to Instagram and tag me at @foodsnfeels 🙌